 Open Market Operations

-How the Federal Reserve's Asset Purchase Program Works
+How the Federal Reserve Asset Purchase Program Works

 When the Federal Reserve buys or sells securities from its member banks, it's engaging in what's known as Open Market Operations.
 The securities are Treasury notes or mortgage-backed securities.
-Open market operations is the major tool the Fed uses to raise or lower interest rates.
+OMOs serve as one of the major tools the Fed uses to raise or lower interest rates.

-When the Fed want interest rates to rise, it sells securities to banks.
-That's known as contractionary monetary policy.
+When the Fed wants interest rates to rise, it sells securities to banks.
+This is known as contractionary monetary policy.
 It's implemented with the goal to slow inflation and stabilize economic growth.
-When it wants to lower rates, it buys securities.
-That's known as expansionary monetary policy.
+When the Fed wants to lower interest rates, it buys securities.
+Its purchase of securities is an example of expansionary monetary policy.
 Its goal is to lower unemployment and stimulate economic growth.
 The Fed sets its target for interest rates at its regular Federal Open Market Committee meetings, which take place about every six weeks.

 How Open Market Operations Affect Interest Rates

-When the Fed buys securities from a bank, it adds credit to the bank's reserves.
+When the Fed buys government securities from a bank, it adds credit to the bank's reserves.
 Although it's not actual cash, it's treated as such and has the same effect.
 It's similar to a direct deposit you might receive from your employer in your checking account.
 This gives the bank more money to lend to consumers.

 Where does the Fed get the money to issue the credit to buy the bank's securities?
 As America's central bank, it has the unique power to create this money, in the form of credit, out of thin air.
 That's what people mean when they say the Federal Reserve is printing money.

 Banks try to lend as much as possible to increase their profits.
 If it were up to banks, they'd lend it all.
-Therefore, the Fed requires them to keep about 10 percent of their deposits in reserve when they close each night, so they have enough cash on hand for tomorrow's transactions.
+But the Fed requires banks to keep about 10 percent of their deposits in reserve when they close each night, so they have enough cash on hand for tomorrow's transactions.
 This is known as the reserve requirement.
-It must be kept at the bank's local Federal Reserve branch office or in cash in the bank's vault.
+The reserve funds must be kept at the bank's local Federal Reserve branch office or in cash in the bank's vault.
 Unless there's a bank run, this is more than enough to cover most banks' daily withdrawals.

 This fed funds rate influences short-term interest rates.
 Banks charge each other a bit more for longer-term loans.
 This is known as the Libor rate.
 It's used as the basis for most variable rate loans, including car loans, adjustable-rate mortgages, and credit card interest rates.
 It's also used to set the prime rate, which is what banks charge their best customers.
 Long-term and fixed rates depend more on the 10-year Treasury note.
 The rates are a little higher than Treasury yields.